HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 ### Hints adoption

-More and more web pages are using the main Resource Hints, and in 2020 we are seeing the adoption remains incredibly consistent between desktop & mobile.
+More and more web pages are using the main Resource Hints, and in 2020 we are seeing the adoption remains consistent between desktop & mobile.

 {{ figure_markup(
   image="TODO",